 - lifestyle changes (exercise, diet)

 As a strong advocate of natural treatments, I am against antidepressants but I understand that some people do need them in order to get better.
 Personally, I would take antidepressants as a last resort and try other therapies first.
-If you think you have SAD and need a treatment you should, of course, discuss your options with your GP first.
-Light therapy for treating SAD is recommended by the National Institute for Health and Care Excellence (NICE) but it is not usually available on the NHS.
+If you think you have SAD disorder and need a treatment you should, of course, discuss your options with your GP first.
+SAD light therapy is recommended by the National Institute for Health and Care Excellence (NICE) but it is not usually available on the NHS.

 Exposure to very bright light for an average of 20-30 minutes suppresses the brain’s secretion of melatonin and hence decreases the feelings of lethargy, dullness and sleep.